-To support consistently high growth rates right through to weaning, and vigorous health in ewes too, one option is to give ewes a Allsure bolus about four weeks pre-lambing as they are only fed mineralised feed for a short period and the bolus lasts up to six months.
+To support consistently high growth rates right through to weaning, and vigorous health in ewes too, one option is to give ewes a Tracesure bolus about four weeks pre-lambing as they are only fed mineralised feed for a short period and the bolus supplements for six months.
 This provides cobalt, iodine and selenium, available with copper if required.
 The impact is illustrated by the red line.

 A critical benefit of this timing, just when ewe appetites decline markedly, is ensuring sufficient trace element supply for foetal development, colostrum production and immune function.

 Without supplementation, ewes in many parts of Ireland are at risk of the Trace Element Gap due to widespread pasture deficiencies.
 As a bonus, up to six months of trace element supply from a Tracesure bolus continues well beyond weaning and support ewes in recovering body condition ready for breeding again in the autumn.

 Giving a bolus is easy to do and low labour requirement, with high reliability and precision, giving confidence it will provide the essential trace elements needed.